-In this video I am going through 3 great exercises to do if you have arthritic knees and I will get Orsy to demonstrate them.
+In this video I am going to go through 3 great exercises to do if you have arthritic knees.
+I will have Orsy demonstrate them.

 CLICK HERE to watch the YouTube video.

 Now the first one is the leg back.

 Start by wrapping a mini band just above your knee joints.
 If you have arthritic knees, you don’t want it directly on the knee joints.

 Begin in an upright standing position.
 Transfer your weight onto one leg and hold onto something sturdy for balance.